bkleck/EMT/README.md

 These modules define pre-made tasks that can easily be configured and contain various functions to help accelerate and improve training.

 ## Model Architecture
-With the need to implement 2 separate sentences into the BERT embeddings, we created custom tokens, with reference to this paper: https://openproceedings.org/2020/conf/edbt/paper_205.pdf
+With the need to implement 2 separate sentences into the BERT embeddings, I created custom tokens, with reference to this paper: https://openproceedings.org/2020/conf/edbt/paper_205.pdf
 - Conventional tokens for BERT: **[CLS] + text + [SEP]**
 - Custom entity tokens: **[CLS] + A + [SEP] + B + [SEP]**
 ![image](https://user-images.githubusercontent.com/77097236/119447935-3562a000-bd63-11eb-987b-c9ea735e96f0.png)

-## Model Fine-tuning
+## Model Finetuning
-We experimented with various methods and models, results will be shared below.
+I experimented with various methods and models, results will be shared below.

+### Finetuning Methods
 **1) Stochastic Weight Averaging (SWA)**
   This is an ensemble method for deep learning.
 It utilizes only 2 models: 1 with running average of weights, the other exploring with cyclic learning rate scheduler.
 It will then update the weights of the first model after each cycle.
   ![image](https://user-images.githubusercontent.com/77097236/119450611-c0916500-bd66-11eb-92c3-d56e79845da4.png)